 A headache is pain or discomfort in the head, scalp, or neck.
-Serious causes of headaches are very rare.
+Serious causes of headaches are rare.
 Most people with headaches can feel much better by making lifestyle changes, learning ways to relax, and sometimes by taking medications.

-The most common type of headaches are likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
-These are called tension headaches.
+The most common type of headache is likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
+This type of headache is called tension headache:

 - The pain may be throbbing, pounding, or pulsating.
-It tends to begin on one side of your head, although it may spread to both sides.
+It tends to begin on one side of your head.
+It may spread to both sides.

-Rebound headaches -- headaches that keep coming back -- may occur from overuse of painkillers.
-These may also be called medication overuse headaches.
-Patients who take pain medication more than 3 days a week on a regular basis can develop this type of headache.
+Rebound headaches are headaches that keep coming back.
+They often occur from overuse of pain medicines.
+For this reason, these headaches are also called medication overuse headaches.
+Persons who take pain medicine more than 3 days a week on a regular basis can develop this type of headache.

 Other types of headaches:

 - Cluster headache is a sharp, very painful headache that occurs up to several times a day for months.
 It then goes away for a similar period of time.
 The headache usually lasts less than an hour.
 It tends to occur at the same times every day.

 - Sinus headache causes pain in the front of the head and face.
 It is due to swelling in the sinus passages behind the cheeks, nose, and eyes.
 The pain is worse when you bend forward and when you first wake up in the morning.